Hon-Hai-Quantum-Computing/tomography_RGD/README.md

    - RGD_optRun.py     for  RGD  method

 2. In MiFGD_otpRun.py, execute
-   - worker = methodsMiFGD.BasicWorker(params_dict, input_S)
+   - worker = methodsMiFGD.BasicWorker(params_dict)
-   - worker.compute(InitX_MiFGD, Ld_MiFGD)
+   - worker.compute(InitX_MiFGD)

+3. In RGD_optRun.py, execute
+   - worker = methodsRGD.BasicWorkerRGD(params_dict)
+   - worker.computeRGD(InitX_RGD, Ch_svd, Md_tr, Md_alp, Md_sig)

-3. main_QST is the example to do the optimization over prepared measured y from the target_density_matrix.
-Feel free to do the same process by directly calling each necessary ingredient,
+4. main_QST.py is the example to do the optimization over prepared measured y from the target_density_matrix.
-   - as long as all the data are prepared in the specified directories.
+   - Feel free to do the same process by directly calling each necessary ingredient, as long as all the data are prepared in the specified directories.
    - The path for the saving/loading the projectors and measured y can be different